alpersunter/DFT/README.md

 This is inspired by 3B1B's Fourier transform video.

 You can find .gif files under folder called *gifs* and p5 sketches used to create them under folder called *animations*.
+I am using ezgif.com for editing gifs and codecogs.com to create latex equations.

 ## How it works?